polymode/polymode/readme.md

 ## Warning!

+   * Tested with Emacs 24.3.1 and unlikely to work with Emacses younger than 24.2 as it uses pattern matching and eieio.
+   * Rnw extension is still assigned to old ess-noweb-mode.
+Snw works.

 Many things still don't work as expected.
 For example:

    * To kill a polymode buffer you will have position the cursor in the base mode buffer.
    * Customization interface is not working as expected,  it is an eieio bug.
    * Customization is not tested at all ... don't even try.
-   * Tested only with emacs 24.3.1
    * No navigation between chunks as yet.
    * No literate programming backends.
 This will be part of another package.
-   * Rnw extension is still assigned to old ess-noweb-mode.
-Snw works.